OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_node_installation.rst

 vCenter Node Installation
 ================================================================================

-This Section lays out the configuration requirements needed in the vCenter and ESX instances in order to be managed by OpenNebula.
+This guide lays out the configuration requirements needed in the vCenter and ESX instances in order to be managed by OpenNebula.

-The VMware vCenter drivers enable OpenNebula to access one or more vCenter servers that manage one or more ESX Clusters.
-Each ESX Cluster is presented in OpenNebula as an aggregated hypervisor, i.e. as an OpenNebula Host.
-This means that the representation is one OpenNebula Host per ESX Cluster.
+The VMware vCenter drivers enable OpenNebula to access one or more vCenter servers managing one or more ESX Clusters.
+Each ESX Cluster is presented in OpenNebula as an aggregated hypervisor, i.e. as an OpenNebula host.
+This means that the representation is one OpenNebula host per ESX Cluster.

 Note that OpenNebula scheduling decisions are therefore made at ESX Cluster level. vCenter then uses the DRS component to select the actual ESX host and Datastore to deploy the Virtual Machine.